MaggieDaisy/Cocktails_and_Dreams/tests.md

 - Tests made on the 'Edit' recipe page confirm that registered and logged-in users can easily navigate between their dream recipes.
 Authors can edit a recipe, correct the content or category or picture, or just delete it from the collection.
 - Tests made on the 'Profile' page shown that authors of recipes can easily see their own collection of recipes stored in one place.
 - Tests made on the 'Log Out' link confirm that the user can very quickly leave the profile site by clicking on the navbar link.
+    - *Please note that imagery examples that cover testing user stories can be found in the manual and crud testing section.

 # CRUD